 Vision and purpose

 Today, the Department of Peace and Conflict Studies carries on this legacy by seeking to promote a culture of peace with justice through the study, teaching and practice of non-violence, conflict analysis and resolution, respect for human rights, environmental awareness, reconciliation and peacebuilding.
 A just peace cannot be imposed from 'above'; it can only be grown by inclusion and dialogue between all groups in society.
 This extends from the home and neighborhood to the regional, national and international communities.
-CPACS advocates and facilitates such dialogue.
+DPACS advocates and facilitates such dialogue.

 DPACS promotes interdisciplinary research and teaching on the causes of conflict and the conditions that affect conflict resolution and peace.
 Research projects and other activities focus on conflict resolution with a view to attaining peace with justice.